 we give thanks for your mighty acts of mercy.

-For you have brought Creation out of chaos, light out of darkness.
+You brought Creation out of chaos, light out of darkness.

-You have formed us in your image
+You formed us in your image

 and breathed into us the breath of life.

-and made your Covenant with us, to be our God.
+You made your Covenant with us, to be our God.

 in the life, death and resurrection of Christ.